 The Interest-Free Credit Card With the Longest Promotional Period: Citi Simplicity

-The Citi Simplicity lives up to its name by simply offering a generous interest-free period of 18 months for both purchases and balance transfers.
-That’s one of the longest 0% intro APR periods in the industry.
+The Citi Simplicity lives up to its name by simply offering a generous for both purchases and balance transfers, which is one of the longest 0% intro APR periods in the industry.
 If you need a lot of time to pay off your balance, get this card.

 - 3% foreign transaction fee